Hybrid Goldstone Modes from the Double Copy Bootstrap: BCJ Representations

-At four-point this is simply the Jacobi identity for the group structure; we will refer to the above as generalised Jacobi identity.
+which will be referred to as generalised Jacobi identities.
 Moreover, the colour factors are even or odd under reflection,

-We have identified which irreps of $S_n$ the above constraints correspond to, as listed in table~\ref{table:BCJ irrep} (see Appendix A for details).
-Note that the dimensions of these irreps adds up to $(n-2)!$ in every case; in other words, allowing for an arbitrary tensor $N_{abc..}$ subject to these constraints leaves $(n-2)!$ different components in these specific irreps.
+We have identified which irreducible representations (irreps) of $S_n$ the above constraints correspond to, with the dimensions of these irreps adding up to $(n-2)!$ in every case, see table~\ref{table:BCJ irrep}.

-Instead of structure constants, we will be interested in BCJ factors that only contain Mandelstam variables.
+Instead of structure constants, we will be interested in color-dual kinematic numerators that only contain Mandelstam variables (scalar numerators for short).
 These are relevant for scalar field theories: in single scalar field theories, the particles only carry momentum information and thus Mandelstam invariants.
-Moreover, in multi-scalar field theories such as the NLSM with higher-derivative corrections, the colour information factorises and thus one of the two BCJ factors again only involves Mandelstam variables.
+Moreover, in multi-scalar field theories such as the NLSM with multiple flavours plus higher-derivative corrections, the colour information factorises and thus one of the two BCJ numerators again only involves Mandelstam variables.

 The possibilities can be phrased in terms of $S_n$ representations.
-The set of $n$ external momenta forms the so-called standard irrep $[n-1,1]$ with dimension $n-1$ (the sum of all momenta spans the singlet $[n]$ and vanishes due to momentum conservation).
+The set of $n$ external momenta forms the so-called standard irrep $[n-1,1]$ with dimension $n-1$.
 Lorentz invariants then consist of inner products of momenta and live in the irrep $[n-2,2]$ with dimension $\tfrac12 n (n-3)$; these correspond to the Mandelstam invariants.
-Note that the symmetric product of the standard irrep leads to two additional irreps, but again these vanish due to momentum conservation and the on-shell nature of external particles.
 Moreover, we work in general dimensions and hence are not affected by Gram determinant considerations that reduce the number of independent Mandelstam variables.

-The above approach reduces the classification of scalar BCJ factors to a representation theory problem\footnote{It can also be phrased as a representation theory of the cyclic group instead, with all cyclic invariants generating an overcomplete basis of BCJ factors \cite{Bonnefoy:2021qgu}.} of $S_n$: to know how many factors there are at a given multiplicity $n$ and at a given order $p$ in Mandelstam variables, one simply calculates the symmetric product of $p$ irreps $[n-2,2]$ and decomposes this into $S_n$ irreps.
-A comparison with the BCJ-required irreps of table \ref{table:BCJ irrep} then directly gives the number of possible scalar BCJ factors at this order.
+The above approach reduces the classification of scalar numerators to a representation theory problem\footnote{It can also be phrased in representation theory of the cyclic group instead, with all cyclic invariants generating an overcomplete basis of scalar numerators \cite{Bonnefoy:2021qgu}.} of $S_n$: for the number of scalar numerators at a given multiplicity $n$ and at a given order $p$ in Mandelstam variables, one simply calculates the symmetric product of $p$ irreps $[n-2,2]$ and decomposes this into $S_n$ irreps.
+A comparison with the BCJ-required irreps of table \ref{table:BCJ irrep} then directly gives the number of possible scalar numerators at this order.